crawler-commons/crawler-commons/README.md

 If you find an issue, please file a report [here](https://github.com/crawler-commons/crawler-commons/issues)

 # Crawler-Commons News

+## 21st March 2018  - crawler-commons 1.0 released

+We are glad to announce the 1.0 release of Crawler-Commons.
+See the [CHANGES.txt](https://github.com/crawler-commons/crawler-commons/blob/crawler-commons-1.0/CHANGES.txt) file included with the release for a full list of details.
+Among other bug fixes and improvements this version adds support for parsing sitemap extensions (image, video, news, alternate links).

 ## 7th June 2018  - crawler-commons 0.10 released